Renal Artery Stenting Shows No Difference Compared to Medication Only

 The use of renal stenting in combination with medication-based therapy to treat hypertension showed no improvement in patient outcomes over the use of medications alone in treating hypertension.
 The results from the highly-anticipated CORAL trial were presented at the American Heart Assn.
-(AHA) 2013 Scientific Sessions in Dallas, Texas, this week, and appeared concurrently in the New England Journal of Medicine.
+(AHA) 2013 Scientific Sessions in Dallas, Texas, in November and appeared concurrently in the New England Journal of Medicine.

 Many interventionalists said CORAL, a National Institutes of Health-funded study, was going to decide once and for all if there is any benefit to renal stenting, and the trial was designed to improve on earlier studies, which had also shown there was no benefit.

 "Renal artery stenting for this condition remains a common practice because while several, smaller studies showed negative results, other research has suggested the procedure may help lower blood pressure and stabilize kidney function," said Christopher Cooper, M.D., lead author of the study and chairman of the department of medicine at the University of Toledo, Ohio.
 "Our larger study demonstrates that this procedure offers no incremental benefit when added to treatment with medication."

 The narrowing and hardening of one or both renal arteries, known as renal artery stenosis, occurs in 1 to 5 percent of people who have high blood pressure, according to the National Institutes of Health.
 Renal artery stenosis can lead to conditions such as chronic kidney disease and can appear alongside conditions including coronary artery disease.
 Effective treatment of renal artery stenosis can improve blood pressure control, stabilize kidney function and reduce incidence of serious cardiovascular events.